twome/pinguno/roadmap.md

 	- simulate slow/shit internet using nodeish middleware instead somehow??
 	- would be huge advantage for autotesting

+- store TargetOutage pings by ID/reference instead of copied data

 - stretch: break apart in-house modules for public repos if it makes sense

 - do we need to perform some actions before ctrl+c fully exits NEED RESEARCH